qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 # Feedback

 I would love to hear your feedback, suggestions, or any issues you encounter while using this app.
 Feel free to reach out to me if you have any questions or just want to say hello.

-You can connect with me through:
+# Support the Project

+I would greatly appreciate it if you could star the GitHub repository.
+Starring the project helps to boost its visibility and encourages me to continue adding new features.

 # License